realpython/materials/practical-k-means/README.md

 ## Getting Started

-Follow the instructions below to get you up and running with a Jupyter notebook and all the code from the article.
+Follow the instructions below to get up and running with a Jupyter notebook and all the code from the article.

 ### Install Dependencies